chart

 losing its value, making visualization more efficient while preserving essential characteristics.

-package offers various implementations of decimation algorithms through
+The taipy.gui.data package offers various implementations of decimation algorithms through

-classes that inherit from the Decimator
+classes that inherit from the Decimator class.

 To leverage these algorithms and handle large datasets efficiently:

-- Assign the instance to the
+- Assign the name of this variable to the

-property of the chart control representing the data.
+decimatorproperty of the chart control representing the data.

 An advanced example demonstrates when and how decimation can